rhizomatics/updates2mqtt/docs/configuration.md

 The example [docker-compose.yaml](docker_compose.md) and [.env](env.md) demonstrate one way of doing this, or skip the `.env` file and use an `environment` section in the Compose file.

+Set `U2M_AUTOGEN_CONFIG=0` in the environment to prevent a default config file being created in the local compose directory if you want to keep it zero-configuration-file.

 # Configuration File